 Use savings to make extra repayments to reduce the overall interest paid on the loan, allowing you to become debt-free sooner and increasing equity in your home for future financial security.

-Below are more money saving ideas for everyday things…including in the kitchen, saving on cleaning products, personal cares, gift giving, caring for the garden, and your mind, body, and soul.
+Below are more money-saving ideas for everyday things…including in the kitchen, saving on cleaning products, personal care, gift giving, caring for the garden, and your mind, body, and soul.

 Kitchen / Food savings